datawrapper/polyfills/README.md

 > git push --follow-tags
 ```

 These 2 commands will tell CircleCI to publish the new version to npm and deploy the polyfills to the Datawrapper CDN.
+By doing this with CircleCI the npm package and versions on AWS will always stay in sync.

 ---